takanori-azegami-jp/youtube-bird-docs/README-EN.md

 The extension implements the following safety management measures:

 - No transmission of information to external servers
-- No data storage in browser local storage
+- Browser local storage only stores the bird's visibility state (visible/hidden) and does not contain personally identifiable information
 - Temporary display of YouTube comments only, without storage

 #### Provision of Personal Information to Third Parties